Yashdon999/yphisher/README.md

 <h3><p align="center">Disclaimer</p></h3>

-***Ultimate phishing tool in python.
+***Ultimate phishing tool .
 Includes popular websites like facebook, twitter, instagram, github, reddit, gmail and many others.***

 This project is now a part of [Yphisher](https://github.com/Yashdon999/yphisher).
 Further bug fixes and feature addition will be available in that